nguemechieu/Bigbossmanger/README.md

-- 👋 Hi, I’m Noel Nguemechieu
+- 👋 Hi, I’m Noel Martial Nguemechieu
-- 👀 I’m interested in electrical and computer Ingenieuring
+- 👀 I’m interested in electrical and computer Engenieuring
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning  and working as Devops and software engenieur
 - 💞️ I’m looking to collaborate on large projects
 - - 📫 How to reach me   nguemechieu@live.com